AlextheYounga/us-federal-code/usc/title-29-labor/chapter-5-labor-disputes;-mediation-and-injunctive-relief/frontmatter.md

 52. Statutory restriction of injunctive relief.

-53. “Person” or “persons” defined.
+53. "Person" or "persons" defined.